Traversable Wormholes induced by Stress Energy Conservation: combining Casimir Energy with a scalar field: Casimir wormholes for massless scalar field

-Note that the case with $C<0$ corresponds to the introduction of a phantom field.
-In an orthonormal frame, the Einstein Field Equations are
+Note that the case with a negative value for the integration constant $C$ ($C<0$) corresponds to the introduction of a phantom field.
+The variation with respect to the metric yields the EFE, which are

 for the $tt-$, $rr-$ and $\theta \theta - $component respectively.
-The form of the Casimir components is given by \eqref{Cas}, along with the relation $p_{\mathrm{t,C}}\left(r \right) = - \rho_{\mathrm{C}}\left( r\right)$.
-Before proceeding, it is essential to emphasize that the forthcoming solutions must also obey the conservation of the SET as represented by \eqref{set_cons}.
+The form of the Casimir components is given by \eqref{casTmn}.
+Before proceeding, it is essential to emphasize that the forthcoming solutions imply also the conservation of the SET as represented by \eqref{set_cons}.
 Regarding the Casimir apparatus, we distinguish two different cases: \begin{description} \item[a)] the fixed Casimir plates case and

 \item[b)] the variable Casimir plates case. \end{description}